oculairmedia/resume-rx-mcp/everything/src/README.md

-# Letta MCP Server
+# ResumeRx MCP Server

-This directory contains the reorganized Letta MCP server code with a more logical structure.
+This directory contains the reorganized ResumeRx MCP server code with a more logical structure.

 ## Directory Structure